On the hunt for the best new restaurants in Bali? Bookmark this page, because each month we bring you the hottest new openings of 2020.

 Pesona Lounge, Jl Goutama Sel.
 No.25A, Ubud, p. +62 811 3802 572.
 Open daily, midday – midnight.

 Neighbourhood Food – Berawa

-Dedicated to its community, fresh local produce and artisan makers, Neighbourhood Food is Berawa’s local eatery and coffee shop that’s serving up a refined take on Western Australian cuisine – think slow breakfasts, laid-back afternoon snacks and weekend brunches that are fresh, simple and a reflection of today’s wholesome and healthy lifestyles.
+Dedicated to fresh local produce and artisan makers, Neighbourhood Food is Berawa’s local eatery and coffee shop that’s serving up a refined take on Western Australian cuisine.
+Think slow breakfasts, laid-back afternoon snacks and weekend brunches that are fresh, simple and a reflection of today’s wholesome and healthy lifestyles.
 Expect the very best of local produce, used wherever possible because these guys believe that the quality and treatment of ingredients are the key pillars for great tasting food… Amen to that.
 Try the Hood Benedict for brekkie (with confit potato hash, soft eggs, jalapeño hollandaise and a choice of smoked salmon, halloumi or bacon), then come back again and again for the lineup of lunch staples, like the beetroot fritters, the chicken salad and the crispy skin barramundi with local greens and a lemon-herb dressing.
 YUM.
 Recognise those epic house-blend coffees?
 Neighbourhood Food is from the same folks who gave us Ruko Cafe – Berawa’s Melbourne-inspired nook just footsteps away…

 Neighbourhood Food, Jl Pantai Berawa, 99BB, Berawa – Canggu, e. [email protected] Open daily from 9am.